Applications for fast Image & Video Processing on GPU

 High performance server for multiple camera systems

 When you need to record data from multiple cameras in real time it could be a good idea to use high quality image processing pipeline on GPU.
 Some our customers do that to cope with huge amounts of data.
 They utilize Fastvideo SDK to do full image processing pipeline on GPU in real time from multiple cameras.
-We can perform realtime image processing and visualizing from two cameras XIMEA xiB with resolution 65 Mpix, 10-bit at 70 fps on one NVIDIA GeForce RTX 4090.
+We can perform realtime image processing and visualizing from two cameras XIMEA xiB with resolution 65 Mpix, 10-bit at 70 fps on just one NVIDIA GeForce RTX 4090.

 GPU RAW Processor